-Maintenance is now calculated by taking 33.3% of the payor’s net income and subtracting 25% of the payee’s net income.
-However, the recipient may not receive more than 40% of the household’s net income.
-Additionally, Section 504 statutory calculations now apply to couples with a combined gross income of up to $500,000 per year.
+Starting in 2019, Illinois alimony is calculated by subtracting 25% of the payee’s net income from 33.3% of the payor’s net income; however, the recipient may not receive more than 40% of the household’s net income.
+Additionally, statutory alimony calculations under 750 ILCS 5/504 now apply to couples with a combined gross income of up to $500,000 per year.

 Call the Law Offices of Jonathan Merel, P.C.
 Today